 What should I pack?

-Clothes – When it comes to packing clothes, especially if you’re visiting during hot times of year, you absolute must pack clothes that are lightweight and breathable.
+Clothes: When it comes to packing clothes, especially if you’re visiting during hot times of year, you absolutely must pack clothes that are lightweight and breathable.
 I made the mistake of wearing non-breathable fabrics and heavy skirts a few times and really regretted it.

 Look to pack singlet or vest tops, loose-fitting t-shirts, shorts and skirts that are all cotton and breathable.
 You may feel comfortable wearing some types of activewear that are sweat-wicking, especially if you plan on doing any hiking while you’re there.
 I’d also recommend packing loose-fitting cotton summer dresses that allow the breeze to cool you down.

 If you’re visiting during hot times of the year, you won’t need jeans or warm tops of any kind.
 It’s way too hot for that kind of thing!

 Hats: I really recommend packing a few different hats.
 We spent a lot of time walking between places and the extra protection from the suns hot rays was much appreciated.